jessetane/google-mcp/readme.md

 Gemini on the web is limited and lacks the power and flexibility of a standalone agent.
 Other frontier platforms may have "official" Google connectors but they are either paid-only, read-only or don't cover enough surface area to be truly useful.

 ## How
-Oauth proxy handles Google API scoping and token lifecycle, a single "dumb" MCP tool allows agents to leverage their existing Google HTTP API knowledge.
+* **Auth**: An internal OAuth server manages interactive Google service scope selection and automatic token refreshes locally in SQLite.
+* **Proxy**: A single `google_api` MCP tool securely bridges HTTP calls directly to `*.googleapis.com`, giving agents near direct access to Google's REST APIs.

 ## Setup
 A Google Cloud project with OAuth credentials is required: